aws-samples/amazon-ecs-mythicalmysfits-workshop/workshop-1/README.md

 ### Checkpoint:
 At this point, the Mythical Mysfits website should be available at the static site endpoint for the S3 bucket created by CloudFormation.
 You can visit the site at <code>http://<b><i>BUCKET_NAME</i></b>.s3-website.<b><i>REGION</i></b>.amazonaws.com/</code>.
 For your convenience, we've created a link in the CloudFormation outputs tab in the console.
-Alternatively, you can find the ***BUCKET_NAME*** in the CloudFormation outputs saved in the file `workshop-1/cfn-outputs.json`.
+Alternatively, you can find the ***BUCKET_NAME*** in the CloudFormation outputs saved in the file `workshop-1/cfn-outputs.json`. ***REGION*** should be the [code](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) for the region that you deployed your CloudFormation stack in, for example, <i>us-west-2</i> for the Oregon region.
 Check that you can view the site, but there won't be much content visible yet until we launch the Mythical Mysfits monolith service:

 ![initial website](images/00-website.png)